Gregor-Mendel-Institute/gwaR/README.md

 # gwaR
-A collection of R functions to conduct GWAS analysis in Arabidopsis thaliana
+A collection of R functions to conduct GWAS analysis in Arabidopsis thaliana.